eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-08_cute-cafe-with-magnificent-views-1-2-jiufen-photo-series-013.md

 - - -

-This page is synchronized from the post: [Cute cafe with magnificent views 1/2 - Jiufen photo series 013](https://steemit.com/@deanliu/cute-cafe-with-magnificent-views-1-2-jiufen-photo-series-013)
+This page is synchronized from the post: ['Cute cafe with magnificent views 1/2 - Jiufen photo series 013'](https://steemit.com/@deanliu/cute-cafe-with-magnificent-views-1-2-jiufen-photo-series-013)